Pairing/Characters: Gen. Lucius, Sirius.

-Tail starting to wag cautiously, the dog licked Lucius's fingertips before skittering back.
+Tail wagging hesitantly, the dog licked Lucius's fingertips before skittering back.

-Lucius carefully rose to his feet and stepped away, hoping the dog would follow.
+Lucius rose to his feet and stepped away, hoping the dog would follow.
 And it did.

 The dog scrunched up its snout.
 If a dog could look aghast and disgusted, this one did.

-Snorting a laugh, Lucius amended, "Neither Beauty nor Beau, then."
+Lucius snorted a laugh.
+"Neither Beauty nor Beau, then."

-They entered the forest, following a dirt path bordered with white, lacy clusters of sweet cicely, purple foxgloves, and toadcrowns, a magical variety of bioluminescent mushrooms, glowing a faint, ghostly green.
+They entered the forest and followed a dirt path bordered with white, lacy clusters of sweet cicely; purple foxgloves; and toadcrowns, a magical variety of bioluminescent mushrooms that glowed a faint, ghostly green.

-Studying the dog, dappled with changing patches of sunlight as it pranced from one side of the path to the other, Lucius suggested, "How about Canis after the dog constellation?"
+Studying the dog as it pranced from one side of the path to the other, Lucius asked, "How about Canis after the dog constellation?"